One of the biggest sticking points newbies have when first getting started with home recording is…

 When really, each one is completely different.

-The benefit is…you can record whenever you wish, without worrying about you or your neighbors disturbing each other.
+The benefit here is…you can record whenever you wish, without worrying about you and your neighbors disturbing each other.

 Acoustic treatment on the other hand, aims ONLY to control sound reflections WITHIN the room, to make better sounding recordings.

-BOTH are valuable, but NEITHER does the job of the other.
-So if soundproofing is what you really need…check out this article instead:
+BOTH of these are valuable, but NEITHER does the job of the other.

 Otherwise, let’s continue…